AlexandrBashkirtsev/mandrill_email_webhooks/README.md

 # Mandrill emails tracking application

 This code provides application structure for Mandrill transactional email events handling.
-Code designedwith Django, Celery and Redis.
+Web-framewokr is Django, events are handled with Celery and Redis.
+Notifications are handled with Channels and Redis.

 ## Application architecture